da-roth/NeuronalNetworkTensorflowFramework/README.md

 ## Multilevel Monte Carlo Learning

-This repository has been extended to include an implementation of the methods presented in the preprint "Multilevel Monte Carlo Learning", which can be found [here](https://arxiv.org/abs/2102.08734).
+This repository has been extended to include an implementation of the methods presented in the preprint ["Multilevel Monte Carlo Learning"](https://arxiv.org/abs/2102.08734).
 The article focuses on the approximation of expected values of functional quantities on the solution of a stochastic differential equation (SDE) using multilevel Monte Carlo learning techniques.

 The main contributions and features of this extension are: